Indonesian anti-graft agency arrests head of energy regulator

-JAKARTA (Reuters) - Indonesia’s anti-graft agency on Wednesday arrested the head of the energy regulator to probe allegations he took more than half a million dollars from an oil firm, piling more uncertainty on energy policy in Southeast Asia’s biggest economy.
+JAKARTA (Reuters) - Indonesia’s anti-graft agency on Wednesday arrested the head of the energy regulator to investigate allegations he received about $400,000 from a private oil firm, piling more uncertainty on energy policy in Southeast Asia’s biggest economy.

 The arrest is a new blow to Indonesia’s attempts to attract more investment from international energy companies, several of which have threatened to scale back operations due to uncertainty about the investment environment.